-File Naming.
-When you name your submission, use our club code (DA) plus your member number, the category, and your image’s title.
-Separate these three items with commas (don’t use spaces after the commas).
-Use .jpg for the filename extension [not jpeg].
+File Names.
+Use our club code (DA) plus your member number, the category, and your image’s title.
+Separate these items with commas.

 Example: DA001,DP,Beautiful Sunset.jpg

 You must use commas between the parts of the filename.
 Do NOT add any spaces around the commas!